Medicaid → State Stories of Medicaid Coverage → Michigan

 Lessons Learned

-MDHHS notes several best practices for MCO engagement that contributed to their success, including:
+MDHHS notes several best practices for MCO engagement that contributed to their successful engagement during the MCO pilot, including: